Upon initial submission, the

 - Either (i) this package is aiming for a bronze badge, or, (ii) for packages aiming for silver or gold badges, the authors have clarified which of the four aspects listed in the “Guide for Authors” section on silver badges they intend to fulfil.

-All of these items must be checked prior to assigning reviewers.
-This may require iteration with submitting authors.
+Issues flagged by the handling editor may require iteration with submitting authors.
 As stated in the Dev Guide: